-How effective do you think each of the following approaches are to achieving the foreign policy goals of the United States - very effective, somewhat effective, not very effective, or not effective at all? (% very effective)
+How effective do you think each of the following approaches is at achieving the foreign policy goals of the United States-very effective, somewhat effective, not very effective, or not effective at all? (% very effective) n = 3,106

-Conclusion
+| Conclusion

 Republicans are focused on the physical defense of the nation and see projecting US strength through superior military and economic power as the best way to achieve that security.
 Democrats, on the other hand, are more inclined to view international collaboration and cooperation as the best way to address common problems.